lac-dcc/yali/README.md

 * [Docker](https://www.docker.com/get-started/) and [Docker Compose](https://docs.docker.com/compose/install/) to run our experiments
 * [Python-3](https://www.python.org/downloads/) to plot the results in the project's Jupyter Notebook
 * [Wget](https://www.gnu.org/software/wget/), [Tar](https://www.gnu.org/software/tar/) and [Sed](https://www.gnu.org/software/sed/) to run the initial scripts to configure the repository
-* Consider using [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)(make sure you have NVIDIA Driver and Docker Engine installed).
-The NVIDIA Container Toolkit allows users to build and run GPU accelerated Docker containers, you can read more at [link](https://github.com/NVIDIA/nvidia-docker).

 <a id="setup"></a>